|

 Second:

-The word Jesus used, translated in English paradise is from the Greek word parádeisos.
-Together with the Hebrew word pardes and the Persian word pairidaeza, all convey the same basic idea of a beautiful parklike garden on Earth.
+when the Greek word, together with the Hebrew word pardes and the Persian word pairidaeza are translated into English, all convey the same basic idea of a beautiful parklike garden on Earth.

-Furthermore, the Greek word parádeisos was used in the Greek Septuagint translation at Genesis 2:15 when translating the Hebrew word gan Eden, into Greek.
-This Hebrew word, when translated into English is Garden of Eden.
+the Greek word parádeisos was used in the Greek Septuagint translation at Genesis 2:15 when translating the Hebrew word gan Eden, into Greek.
+This Hebrew word, when translated into English is "Garden of Eden."

 Third:

-However, even more important, the criminal to which Jesus made the promise To day shalt thou be with me in paradise, was obviously not Born Again of water and spirit, something that Jesus had clearly explained to his disciples was a requirement to enter into the Kingdom of Heaven.
+Remember, earlier that day, Jesus told his disciples that they would be in heaven with him because they had stuck with him in his temptations.
+However, even more important, the criminal to which Jesus made the promise To day shalt thou be with me in paradise, was obviously not Born Again of water and spirit, something that Jesus had clearly explained to both Nicodemus and to his disciples was a requirement to enter into the Kingdom of Heaven.

 Matthew 5:5.